Top 10 Edible Flowering Plants for Home Cooks to Grow

 (Viola, Zones 6 to 10)

 Pansies evoke smiles of appreciation when used to garnish platters or flavor salads.
-The flowers, blooming from April through June in shades of blue, purple, red, yellow and white, boast flavors ranging from tart and wintergreen to mild and grassy.
+The edible flower plants, blooming from April through June in shades of blue, purple, red, yellow and white, boast flavors ranging from tart and wintergreen to mild and grassy.
 The self-seeding biennial plant, which is often treated as a cool-season annual, grows to 12 inches tall and wide and prefers full sun to part shade.

 Why we love it: When you add these cheerful blooms to your salad, you’ll have a flavorful and fun meal-starter.